oltyang/Coursera_GaCD_PA/README.md

 ## Ouput
 The script generates two output tables:
-+ all_clean_data.txt: it contains all the test and train datasets (data, subjects, activities).
-The dimension of the table is 10299 x 69, and the size of it is ~ 8.4MB
++ "all_clean_data.txt": it contains all the test and train datasets (data, subjects, activities).
+The dimension of the file is 10299 x 69, and the size of it is ~ 8.4MB
-+ averages_by_activity_subject.txt: it holds the averages of all the mean and std measures from the previous file by activity and subject.
-The dimension of the table is 180 x 68, and the size of it is ~ 225kB
++ "averages_by_activity_subject.txt": it holds the averages of all the mean and std measures from the previous file by activity and subject.
+The dimension of the file is 180 x 68, and the size of it is ~ 225kB

 ## Performance
 The script normally runs about 30 seconds (it depends on your system's performance).